adg29/demo-parse-stream-genius-ndjson/README.md

 ## Further Enhancements

 Time travel would be an interesting feature to introduce to the dashboard.
 That is to say, allowing an end user to choose a date for which they are interested in viewing a snapshot of the top 5 metrics on the chosen date.
-This would require the data pipeline to be archived given certain conditions (such as a archive interval) and stored independently of the cache representing the "real time" top 5 metrics.
+This would require a process for storing a snapshot certain conditions (such as a snapshot interval).
+This would be be stored independently of the cache representing the "real time" top 5 metrics but utilize be displaed with the same UI rendering logic as the "real time" dashboard.